stcucufa/frownland/README.md

 To run the test suite, start a Web server in the frownland repo (_e.g._, `python3 -m http.server 7890`), then visit [http://localhost:7890/tests/index.html](http://localhost:7890/tests/index.html) in a Web browser.
-The test page should give an indication of the current implementation status.
+The test page should give an indication of the current implementation status and point to examples.